folly-ah-duh/FileMonolith/README.md

   * **Pack _pftxs**: Upon creating the MakeBite Directory Structure, this option will automatically pack any _pftxs folders to .pftxs files using BobDoleOwndU's AutoPftxsTool.
     * Since MakeBite does not automatically repack _pftxs folders like it does with _fpk or _fpkd, the user will need to either manually pack _pftxs folders, or check the "Pack _pftxs" checkbox.
     * After packing the .pftxs files, File Proliferator will ask the user whether to delete the leftover _pftxs folders.
 In either case, the user should not include _pftxs folders in their final MakeBite file.

+## Filename Updater

+The Filename Updater allows users to update old, hashed filenames to their unhashed filepaths.
+Assuming that the files were originally unpacked using an outdated version of the qar_dictionary.txt, this tool will copy and rename the input files to the target directory.

+This tool has one purpose:
+1. To provide users with support when updating old mods.

+Notes:
+* Upon finding an update for a filename, the tool will create a copy of the hashed file.
+The copy is then renamed and moved to the output directory.
+  * (Ex: 3cb5fc5a6e14d.2.ftexs -> \targetDirectory\\am10_main0_def_c00_bsm.2.ftexs)
+* When a filename is updated, the tool can include the file's full filepath by checking the "Include Directory Structure" checkbox.
+The copy of the updated file will be sent into the directory structure.
+  * (Ex: 3cb5fc5a6e14d.2.ftexs -> \targetDirectory\Assets\tpp\weapon\amo\Pictures\am10_main0_def_c00_bsm.2.ftexs)